Planning a trip to Tanzania? this travel guide to Dar Es Salam Tanzania will give you an idea of what to expect in the financial hub of Tanzania.

-The capital city is Dodoma, but Dar es Salaam is the largest city and financial hub as well as old capital. with 55 million population, it’s one of the most populous countries in Africa.
+The capital city is Dodoma, but Dar es Salaam is the largest city and financial hub as well as the old capital. with a 55 million population, it’s one of the most populous countries in Africa.

 Visa to Tanzania

-When I planned my African tour, Tanzania was not included in that. because I selected a single route by road which included Kenya, Uganda, Rwanda and then Zambia in the South.
+When I planned my African tour, Tanzania was not included in that. because I selected a single route by road which included Kenya, Uganda, Rwanda, and then Zambia in the South.

-Therefore, I decided to visit Mombasa, and so the planned changed to Tanzania. the simple reason for changing my plan to Tanzania was the cost involved in traveling by air which is shockingly expensive in East Africa.
+Therefore, I decided to visit Mombasa, and so the plan changed to Tanzania. the simple reason for changing my plan to Tanzania was the cost involved in traveling by air which is shockingly expensive in East Africa.

 Also read: Visas to East African Countries

-I paid $50 USD for that. the border immigration was friendly but they did ask so many questions and delayed processing the visa. the payment is to be made only in $USD so make sure to have USD with you.
+I paid $50 USD for that. the border immigration was friendly but they did ask so many questions and delayed processing the visa. the payment is to be made only in $USD so make sure to have USD.

 Journey to Dar es Salaam (Tanzania)

 The Bus company’s name was “Tahmeed” and there are other companies as well at the same place.
-The bus had very comfortable seats and it was clean as well. the bus leaves three times in the morning to Dar i.e 6am, 6:30am and 7:00am.
+The bus had very comfortable seats and it was clean as well. the bus leaves three times in the morning to Dar i.e 6 am, 6:30 am and 7:00 am.

-I was told that it’ll take 8 hours to reach Dar, but eventually it took 11 hours to reach Dar es Salaam. on the way, it makes a few stops at different cities in Tanzania and at least one hour stop at the Kenya-Tanzania border for the immigration procedure.
+I was told that it’ll take 8 hours to reach Dar, but eventually, it took 11 hours to reach Dar es Salaam. on the way, it makes a few stops at different cities in Tanzania and at least one hour stop at the Kenya-Tanzania border for the immigration procedure.

 Accommodation in Dar es Salaam

-I had a room booked online in Dar which was just $15 a day, but when I reached Dar city it was night time. and I found out that the place is out of the city where I had booked my room in a basic guest house.
+I had a room booked online in Dar which was just $15 a day, but when I reached Dar city it was nighttime. and I found out that the place is out of the city where I had booked my room in a basic guest house.

 After some struggles, I found a shared room in the center of Dar Es Salaam city for $25.
 I stayed there for almost 3 nights. and luckily, I was the only one in that shared room, because nobody else had booked that during my stay. the hotel was a very good 2 or 3 star hotel called “Rainbow hotel”.

 so in general, you should expect a $50 room in the city center, while if you go outside the city center then you can easily find a room for $20 or less.

 Transport in Dar es Salaam

 Dar es Salaam has good transportation.
 Taxis are available in the city and cost around $5 to $10 for a ride.
 Uber is also available and will cost less than normal taxis.

 Food in Dar es Salaam

 A guy who became my guide in Dar Es Salaam was always having that local food for $1, local food included some rice and daal on it.

 What to See in Dar Es Salaam

 The second popular activity in Tanzania is wildlife which can be seen in different parts, and the most popular place for that is Masai Mara which is located in both Tanzania and Kenya.

 I was staying in the city center, so I went to many places by walking myself.
-Dar es Salaam is sometimes called the “New York of East Africa” because of the high rise building in the city center.
+Dar es Salaam is sometimes called the “New York of East Africa” because of the high rise towers in the city center.

-If you want to see the skyline of Dar Es Salaam from the top then head on to “Tulip Hotel” in city center, and go to the 20th floor of that hotel where you can have a tea or coffee (because on the top there is a restaurant), and you’ll also see the whole city from there including sea.
+If you want to see the skyline of Dar Es Salaam from the top then head on to “Tulip Hotel” in the city center, go to the 20th floor of that hotel where you can have a tea or coffee (because on the top there is a restaurant), and you’ll also see the whole city from there including the sea.

-There are two main places in Dar es Salaam where you can stay and hang around. the one is city center which is the main place, the other place is called “Kariako” which is just next to the city center.
+There are two main places in Dar es Salaam where you can stay and hang around. the one is the city center which is the main place, the other place is called “Kariako” which is just next to the city center.

-there are also very big cruise going to Kigamboni which is another area in Dar es Salaam, that’s very interesting cruise because thousands of people travel in that after every 10 minutes. the Kigamboni is a type of Island within the Dar es Salaam city.
+there are also very big cruises going to Kigamboni which is another area in Dar es Salaam, that’s a very interesting cruise because thousands of people travel in that after every 10 minutes. the Kigamboni is a type of Island within the Dar es Salaam city.

-There is a Fish Market near the Ferry station, that’s very interesting market. you’ll find hundreds of species of fishes in that market and many of them live in water.
+There is a Fish Market near the Ferry station, that’s a very interesting market. you’ll find hundreds of species of fish in that market and many of them live in water.

 I also went to Kigamboni using the big cruise, it cost me only a few cents. on the other side, you’ll find beautiful small villages and beaches which have nice clean water.